heronimus/guide-jenkins-cicd/README.md

 - Select launch method using SSH (Or you can use other option such as Jenkins Agent).
 Change 'Host Key Verification Strategy' to `Non verifying Verifycation Strategy`.

 - Add your SSH credentials (username & password) via Credentials 'Add' button.
 Make sure that you used user that can be used on SSH and have permission to run Docker and open jenkins-workspace.
+You may need to change additional configuration (Advanced) if you have custom SSH port settings / different Java path on your target machine.

   ![](/docs/images/Clipboard_2020-07-26-06-11-36.png)